The History of the Parish of Rochdale

 The Stuart Monarchs (1603–1714)

-- Richard Holte of the Ashworth Hall branch, who served as the master of
+- Richard Holte of the Ashworth Hall branch, a married man and held an interest in property in Spotland, who served as the master of

 the Rochdale Grammar School, was buried.
 He was a man of education, leaving a library of scholarly books and specific bequests